gvwilson/sensibleadventures/princess-bear/bear.md

 is riding, and the rest of the herd too.
 And over there."
 She pointed without opening her eyes.
 "There are some wild clouds over there somewhere."

-"And you still haven't told anyone?"
+"Have you told anyone?"
 Noxy shook her head.
-The cloudherds had stories about people who could mind-talk to distant clouds, or to birds, or even to other people, but none of them had happy endings.

-The prince waited another heartbeat for her to speak.
+The prince waited a heartbeat for her to speak.
 When she didn't, he nodded.
 "All right," he promised.
 "Our secret."